stevenolay/Text-Generation-Benchmark-Tool/README.md

 - [Directory structure](#directory-structure)

 ## <a name="Requirements"></a> Requirements
-The Summarization Benchmark Tool requires Python 3 or 2, as well as a few Python packages that you may install running pip install -r requirements.txt.
+The Summarization Benchmark Tool requires Python 3 or 2 and pip.

 The configuration file [`src/settings.ini`](src/settings.ini) contains parameters than can be altered.
 Options and explanations of these parameters are found inline.